sendgridlabs/ddbmock/README.rst

 ---------------------------

 Ideal for unit testing or small scale automated functional tests.
-Nice to play around with boto DynamoDB too :)
+Nice to play around with boto DynamoDB API too :)

 ::